f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Before getting into what monitoring is supported, it is important to understand how things connect and their labeling.
 The diagram below provides the internal interface numbering on the system controllers so that an admin can monitor the status and statistics of each interface.
 This will give them visibility into the traffic distribution across the backplane and dual switch fabrics.
 Link Aggregation is configured on the blade side of the connection, but not on the system controller side.
 Note that the blade in slot 1 will have two data plane connections, one to system controller 1 interface **1/3.1** and one to system controller 2 interface **2/3.1**, the numbering follows the same logic for other slots.

 The first digit represents which controller the interface is attached to (controller-1 or controller-2).
-The second digit will always be 3 for data plane connections, and finally the last digit is the actual interface nunmber on the controller specified in the first digit.
+The second digit will always be 3 for data plane connections, and finally the last digit is the actual interface number on the controller specified in the first digit.

 .. image:: images/monitoring_velos/image6.png
   :align: center